ISLPR Language Services Blog

 - If in doubt about what or how to write, just write what you would say.
 For most learners, the difference between speaking and writing is not very relevant.
 Certainly, the basic sentence structures and the basic grammar are not different.

-Are you interested in receiving personalised help with your speaking?
+Are you interested in more personalised help with your writing?
 Now is the perfect time to try out an ISLPR English tutorial!
-We’ve discounted our tutorialprices for the next few months.
+We’ve discounted our tutorial prices for the next few months.
+We also have a special tutorial package available until 31 December 2021.

-Enrolments for our online English course open on Wednesday, 29 April 2020.
-This is a 14 week online course that aims to develop your speaking, listening, reading and writing skills.
+Enrolments for our online English course is currently open.
+This is a 6 week online course that aims to develop your reading and writing skills by focusing on the most common issues we have come across in ESL learners.
+Spaces are limited and enrolments for our next round close on Friday, 30 July 2021.
 For more information, click here.